Editor Update 29th March 2018

 So what exactly are Reposition Cruises?

 A Reposition Cruise is one that where the embarkation and disembarkation differ.
-Usually, during Spring and Autumn cruise ships reposition from one region to another e.g. Europe to the Caribbean.
+Usually, during Spring and Autumn cruise ships positioning themselves from one region to another e.g. Europe to the Caribbean.
 The Caribbean Cruise market is very profitable.
 There are more sea days than on a normal cruise, they are cheap cruises and the price is definitely a lot lower than regular sailings, they are all inclusive with themed shows and activities.
 Always check your cruise packages to ensure that you understand what is included and what is not.
-Reposition Cruises are sometimes known as a transatlantic cruise.
+Reposition Cruises are sometimes known as a transatlantic cruise and you can also take advantage of them being last minute cruises for you to consider to get you from A to B.

 Some of the Top Reposition Cruises Available